-I then feel into a social group of Cross-Trainingters and spent thousands of hours of training over the course of 6-years so that I could fit into the community.
-I was one of the Cross-Training games competitors so I felt the need to maintain a high-level of Cross-Training performance capacity in-order to sustain social acceptance as well.
+I then fell into a social group of Cross-Trainingters and spent thousands of hours of training over the course of 6 years so that I could fit into the community.
+I was one of the Cross-Training Games competitors so I felt the need to maintain a high-level of Cross-Training performance capacity in-order to sustain social acceptance as well.

-Three economic principles have allowed me to break the shackles of social pressure and expectations that permeated my decision making on the reasons why and how I exercise and eat.
-Applying these principles ultimately has allowed me to be more authenticity in my fitness journey and pursue a fitness-path that more closely alligns with my own values.
-Not the external values that decided for me.
+Three economic principles have allowed me to break the shackles of social pressure and expectations that permeated my decision making on why and how I exercise and eat.
+Applying these principles ultimately has allowed me to be more authentic in my fitness journey and pursue a fitness-path that aligns with my own values more closely.
+Not the external values that were decided for me.